roedjer-okstate/sfrranlytics-wharton-2024/README.md

 # ban5763-spring2024-sfrranalytics

+** LAST UPDATE (Apr 29th 2024)**

+- Almost done with the report.
+Working on formatting it better.
+- Frankle Muchahary, Ritwik Roy Chowdhury, Roe Djer Tan, and Shreyan Datta Chakraborty would like to say thank you to the professors for helping and guiding us throughout this project.
+It was a fantastic experience working in the Humana-Mays Healthcare Analytics Competition.

+Regards,
+Team SFRR Analytics

 **UPDATE 6 (Mar 11th 2024)**
 - Built further upon our previous work on modeling with respect to different organizations.
 Segregated at each individual organization level.
 Will look into grouping organizations next.
     - Organizations having similar types of departments like Org3 and Org1 (Construction/Architecture) had similar key features driving their workplace preferences.
 They seemed to have a hybrid preference.